Why Does My Air Conditioner Sound Like Running Water?

 1. The AC Makes a Dripping Noise

-This is an often reported air conditioner sound you might hear on hot, humid days and is no reason you should be alarmed.
-Simple condensation buildup is most likely to blame.
-As your air conditioner functions, moisture from the inside air collects on the evaporator coil and drips into the drain pan underneath.
-This pan is designed to collect and move the condensed water clear of your home via a drain line.
+This is an often reported air conditioner sound you could hear on hot, humid days and is no reason for alarm.
+Simple condensation buildup is probably to blame.
+As your air conditioner operates, moisture from the inside air collects on the evaporator coil and drips into the drain pan beneath.
+This pan is meant to catch and funnel the condensed water away from your home via a drain line.

 2. The AC Sounds Like Water Is Running